trax-project/moodle-trax-logs/doc/tech.md

 ### LRS installation

 First of all, you will need a Learning Record Store (LRS) in order to use this plugin.
-If you are familiar with the PHP stack, you can use [TRAX LRS](https://github.com/trax-project/trax-lrs) which is Open Source and has been certified compliant.
+If you are familiar with the PHP stack, you should install [TRAX LRS](https://github.com/trax-project/trax-lrs) which is Open Source and has been certified compliant.

 ### Moodle plugin installation